 Only spouses of diplomats may obtain a United Nations grounds pass.

 8. What is the difference between Diplomatic rank and Functional title?

 A diplomat is a person appointed by a state to conduct negotiations with representatives of other states.
 Their letters of accreditation enable them to carry out duties on behalf of the country or institution that has accredited them.
 The diplomatic rank is given to a diplomat by the government as an indicator of their level in the diplomatic service.
 Such ranks include Ambassador, Counsellor, First Secretary, or Attaché, among others.

 The functional title is a description of the diplomat's specific portfolio, if any, at a particular diplomatic station.
 Not every diplomat may have a functional title.
 Examples of such titles include Permanent Representative, Military Adviser, or Legal Officer.

 The functional title is also used to describe a non-diplomatic staff member's assignment.
 Such personnel do not have diplomatic ranks and serve in functional capacities at the Missions.
 Examples of such functional titles include Secretary, Chauffeur, or Security Officer.

 Deputy Permanent Representative

 a.
 Adviser is not a diplomatic rank.
-To be a functional title, the adviser's area of expertise must be specified (i.e, Policy Adviser, Legal Adviser, etc.).
+To be a functional title, the adviser's area of expertise must be specified (i.e., Policy Adviser, Legal Adviser, Adviser on First Committee Matters, etc.).

 b.
 A diplomatic rank is not a function.